 Forklift Replacement Cycles

 When should I replace my older, less efficient forklifts?
 This is an important question to ask and must be carefully considered in order to maximize your equipment ROI, reduce maintenance costs and improve productivity.
-Unfortunately, many company avoid replacing their equipment for as long as possible to avoid shelling out the upfront costs associated with an equipment purchase.
-The issues is that postponing your new equipment purchase simply to avoid spending the money ignores factors such as total cost of ownership, maintenance costs and losses in productivity, all which should factor into such a decision.
+Unfortunately, many companies put off replacing their equipment for as long as possible to avoid shelling out the upfront costs associated with an equipment purchase.
+The issue with that strategy is that it ignores other indirect expenses such as total cost of ownership, maintenance costs and losses in productivity, all which should factor into such a decision.

-Deciding when to replace a forklift is a complex decision that should incorporate information from a number of factors.
-Yet most companies fail to take all of these factors into account and end up keeping their lift trucks longer than they should.
-Rather than purchase a new unit, they choose to repair their aging equipment without realizing that it ultimately costs it than to purchase a new one.
-The disproportionate costs associated with maintaining an older unit is further compounded by a number of hidden costs that aren’t immediately apparent without a detailed analysis of total cost of ownership, maintenance costs and productivity.
+Deciding when to replace a forklift is a complex decision that should incorporate information from a number of factors, yet, most companies fail to take all of these into account and end up keeping their lift trucks longer than they should.
+Rather than purchase a new unit, they choose to repair their aging equipment without realizing that it ultimately costs more to keep an older forklift running than it does to purchase a new one.
+The disproportionate costs associated with maintaining an older unit are further compounded by a number of hidden costs that aren’t immediately apparent without a detailed analysis of total cost of ownership, maintenance costs and productivity.

 Total Cost of Ownership